Probing millicharged particles with NA64 experiment at CERN: The cross sections

-with a reasonable accuracy.
 In addition, we note that (\ref{TotCSFactorized}) generally resembles, up to the numerical factor $\sim Q^2_\chi$ and additive correction to the logarithm, the total cross-section for the dark photon (DP) production~\cite{Bjorken:2009mm}, in which the dark photon mass is redefined as $m_{A'} \rightarrow 2 m_\chi$.
-This observation allows one to estimate the expected constraints for the parameter space of the millicharged particles directly for muon beam at NA64.
+This observation allows one to estimate analytically the expected constraints for the parameter space of the millicharged particles directly for muon and electron beam at NA64.